Pride and Glory poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Ray Tierney lives in the shadow of his police family legacy, working missing persons while his brother Francis Jr. Runs a precinct and Jimmy is a decorated street cop.
 The Tierney family represents four generations of NYPD..
-Notably, this early placement immediately immerses viewers in the story world.
+Of particular interest, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 16 minutes when Four police officers are killed in a drug raid ambush in Washington Heights.
 The victims include members of Jimmy's unit under Francis Jr.'s command, making it a family crisis and departmental catastrophe..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 66 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Ray discovers that Jimmy and his unit staged the drug operation and arranged the murders to cover up their corruption.
+Structural examination shows that this crucial beat Ray discovers that Jimmy and his unit staged the drug operation and arranged the murders to cover up their corruption.
 He now knows his brother-in-law is responsible for killing four cops, and his brother Francis Jr. May be complicit.
 The stakes become personal and unbearable., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 104 minutes initiates the final act resolution at 80% of the runtime.
 Ray chooses integrity over loyalty.
 He realizes true honor means breaking the blue wall, even if it costs him everything.
 He synthesizes his investigative skills with newfound moral courage to bring his family to justice., demonstrating the transformation achieved throughout the journey.